IamAbbass/ConnectFour-MinimaxAlgo-Game/README.md

-Connect Four - HTML, CSS, and JavaScript Implementation with Minimax Algorithm
+# Connect Four - HTML, CSS, and JavaScript Implementation with Minimax Algorithm

-# Content:
 Are you looking for an exciting game that challenges your strategic thinking?
 Look no further!
 Introducing my latest project, "Connect Four," a popular two-player board game implemented using HTML, CSS, and JavaScript, powered by the formidable Minimax algorithm.

 # Overview: